will-bartlett/password-game/README.md

 1. Start the Azure Storage Emulator by launching it from the start menu.
 An icon will appear in the taskbar.
 2. Start the `backend-api` by choosing `Debug backend-api` from the Run and Debug tab and pressing the green arrow button
-3. Start the `cate-game` app by choosing `Debug cat-game` from the Run and Debug tab and pressing the green arrow button
+3. Start the `cat-game` app by choosing `Debug cat-game` from the Run and Debug tab and pressing the green arrow button
+4. Start the `dog-game` app by choosing `Debug dog-game` from the Run and Debug tab and pressing the green arrow button

 ## Automated deployment